Website Speed and Why It’s Critical For Good SEO Results

 - Initially, the performance of their site is good but as the site becomes more popular load times decrease

-- The increase in page load times leads to fewer site conversions and new business
+- The increase in page load times leads to fewer site conversions, higher bounce rates and new business

 Why is site speed important for SEO?